 Kumbakonam, is a religious town in Thanjavur district, Tamil Nadu and also known as temple town of South India.
-It is one of the most sacred place in South which hosts Mahamaham festival after every 12 year which attracts millions of people from across the globe.
+It is one of the most sacred place in South India, which hosts Mahamaham festival after every 12 year which attracts millions of people from across the globe.

-As per Hindu mythology God Brahma has Kumbha ( Pot) that contained seed of all living creatures of this Earth.
-That Kumbha have been displaced in when universe got destroyed ( pralaya) and finally it came to rest at the location of this very town.
+As per Hindu mythology God Brahma had a Kumbha ( Pot) that contained seed of all living creatures of this Earth.
+That Kumbha have been displaced when universe got destroyed ( Pralaya) and finally it came to rest at the location of this very town.
 Due to this event, the town got its name Kumbakonam.
 Mahamaham festival is held every 12 years to celebrate this mythical episode.

-During the British period this town emerge as a centre of European education and Hindu culture.
+During the British period this town emerge as a center of European education and Hindu culture.
 And it got another name “Cambridge of South India“.
-Kumbakonam is also spelt as Coombaconum in the records of British India.

-Kumbakonam is known for its temples and mathas (monasteries).
-There are around 188 Hindu temples within the municipal limits of Kumbakonam.
-Apart from these, there are thousands small and big temples around the town, due to this thios town also known as “Temple Town” and “City of temples”.
+Kumbakonam is mainly famous for its temples and Mathas (monasteries).
+The city has almost 188 Hindu temples.
+Apart from these, there are thousands small and big temples around the town, so the town also known as “Temple Town” and “City of temples”.

 These Shiva temples are mentioned in the Tevaram, a famous Tamil Shaiva canonical work of the 7th–8th century.